Sexual Violence

 Aggravated stalking occurs when an individual knowingly violates court orders or possesses a deadly weapon.

-For more information on Domestic Violence, Harassment, and Stalking Act refer to the New Mexico Domestic Violence Benchbook or visit the Judicial Education Center.
+For more information on Domestic Violence, Harassment, and Stalking Act refer to the New Mexico Domestic Violence Benchbook.

 Escape